INVEGA SUSTENNA® Has Been Evaluated in Over 2500 Patients Across 7 Trials1-4

 Data from randomization until end of randomly assigned treatment (28 days after last injection of INVEGA SUSTENNA® or 1 day after last dose of oral antipsychotic).

 References: 1.
-INVEGA SUSTENNA® [prescribing information].
-Titusville, NJ: Janssen Pharmaceuticals, Inc.; January 2019.
-2. Hough D, Gopal S, Vijapurkar U, Lim P, Morozova M, Eerdekens M. Paliperidone palmitate maintenance treatment in delaying the time-to-relapse in patients with schizophrenia: a randomized, double-blind, placebo-controlled study.
+INVEGA SUSTENNA® [Prescribing Information].
+Titusville, NJ: Janssen Pharmaceuticals, Inc.; July 2022.
+2. Hough D, Gopal S, Vijapurkar U, et al. Paliperidone palmitate maintenance treatment in delaying the time-to-relapse in patients with schizophrenia: a randomized, double-blind, placebo-controlled study.
 Schizophr Res.
 2010;116(2-3):107-117.
 3. Alphs L, Benson C, Cheshire-Kinney K, et al. Real-world outcomes of paliperidone palmitate compared to daily oral antipsychotic therapy in schizophrenia: a randomized, open-label, review board-blinded 15-month study.
 J Clin Psychiatry.
 2015;76(5):554-561.
+4. Schreiner A, Aadamsoo K, Altamura AC, et al. Paliperidone palmitate versus oral antipsychotics in recently diagnosed schizophrenia.
+Schizophr Res.
+2015;169:393-399.